Personal Stories & Perspectives from the Field

 Donald A. Holzworth is enhancing human health around the world every day.
 He has spent his over 30 year career designing public health programs in developing countries.
 He is the former Founder, Chairman, and Chief Executive Officer of Constella Group, a leading global provider of health consulting services.
 Today, Don is the Chairman of Futures Group International and a leading member of the Accordia Board of Directors, where he is furthering his commitment to fighting infectious diseases in Africa.

-Dr. Sabrina Bakeera-Kitaka could have joined the thousands of medical professionals that leave Africa every year.
+Dr. Sabrina Bakeera-Kitaka could have joined the thousands of medical professionals who leave Africa every year.
 Through an innovative Accordia program, however, she received the financial support, mentorship, and opportunity to make a difference at home.
-Following a highly competitive process, Dr. Kitaka became an Infectious Disease Fellow in 2003, and is now one of an elite group enrolled in Accordia’s Nelson Sewankambo Clinical Scholars Program.
-As a Sewankambo Scholar, she has the opportunity to train and conduct research at the world-class Infectious Diseases Institute.
+Following a highly competitive process, Dr. Kitaka became an Infectious Disease Fellow in 2003, and then became one of an elite group enrolled in Accordia’s Nelson Sewankambo Clinical Scholars Program.
+As a Sewankambo Scholar, she trained and conducted research at the world-class Infectious Diseases Institute.
+The program, funded in large part by a grant from the Gilead Foundation, provides ongoing mentorship by internationally recognized leaders in the field.

 In Sub-Saharan Africa, 12 million women live with HIV/AIDS.
 Already challenged by poverty, these women face the stigma of the disease and often have few resources to seek medical attention.
 A few years ago, Rose Kaweesi, a 40 year old woman living in Kampala, Uganda, thought she was about to die.
 She lost her husband to AIDS in 1994 and by 1999 she too was sick.
 “I was getting weaker and weaker.
 I had a lot of complications – fever, headaches, sores, and so on.
 Even travelling 20 kilometres in a taxi would make me feel worn out,” she recalls.